 - While this is going, prepare the boba by boiling them in ½ a cup of water for 3-5 minutes Once they float to the top, strain them and run under cold water.

-- Transfer them to a cup for serving and top with 1 tsp of honey to keep them from sticking to each other.
+- Transfer them to a cup for serving and top with 1 teaspoon of honey to keep them from sticking to each other.

 - Remove the tea bag, and give it a stir to ensure the honey is incorporated.
 Pour over the boba into the serving cup.